espocrm/documentation/docs/development/frontend/save-error-handlers.md

 !!! note

-    It's also possible to throw exceptions in [API before-save script](../../administration/api-before-save-script.md).
+    It's also possible to throw exceptions with formula in [API before-save script](../../administration/api-before-save-script.md).

 Define a handler in metadata.